Here is how we do it!

 Deadline date: The deadline date is the date your order is scheduled to leave Beckett Grading Service.
-Beckett does not guarantee the actual delivery date. **Please note that there is no guaranteed turn around time for BCCG orders or orders submitted to BAS, or grading orders submitted under the non-guaranteed service level.
+Beckett does not guarantee the actual delivery date. **Please note that there is no guaranteed turn around time for BCCG orders, orders submitted to BAS, or grading orders submitted under the non-guaranteed service level.
 Estimated shipping dates will be listed online for these services.